AmirJamshidiBandari/MIPS32_Summary/Optimization/OPTIMIZATION_SUMMARY_PUBLIC.md

 The main steps were:

-1. Implement the CPU on FPGA.
+1. Synthesise and implement the CPU on FPGA.
+2. Confirm number of failing endpoints by using the correct clock period.
-2. Analyze Vivado timing reports.
+3. Analyze Vivado timing reports.
-3. Identify the critical path using WNS, logic delay, net delay, routing delay, and schematic.
+4. Identify the critical path using WNS, logic delay, net delay, and schematic.
-4. Determine whether the bottleneck came from logic depth, routing distance, fanout, or a specific hardware block.
+5. Determine whether the bottleneck came from combinational logic depth, routing distance, fanout, or a specific hardware block.
-5. Modify the architecture to reduce the bottleneck.
+6. Modify the architecture to reduce the bottleneck.
-6. Re-run implementation and compare timing, utilization, and power results.
+7. Re-run implementation and compare timing, utilization, and power results.

 The main optimization techniques used were: